evangrayk/zig-argparse/README.md

 If you want to support subcommands or otherwise preprocess arguments, you could use `parseArgsList` and provide a slice of strings.

+Use `parseArgsOpt` / `parseArgsListOpt` if you want to provide options like a custom allocator.

 # Features

 ## Parse with = or additional arguments